AnselJ38/Electra/README.md

-# Werego - Electric Vehicle Charging Station Finder
+# Electra - Electric Vehicle Charging Station Finder

 ## Overview

 The advent of electric vehicles (EVs) has ushered in a new era of eco-friendly and sustainable transportation.
 However, a significant challenge faced by EV owners is the availability of charging infrastructure.
-To address this issue, Werego is an innovative web-based system that empowers EV owners to locate, access, and reserve charging stations conveniently.
+To address this issue, Electra is an innovative web-based system that empowers EV owners to locate, access, and reserve charging stations conveniently.

 ### Key Features